Catana791/Asthosus/README.md

 Making a mod like this would not be possible without help.
 <br> <br>

-- Apocalypse: Balance Testing and Translations.
+- Apocalypse: Balance help, translations.
 - Frankie: General help.
+- Infected Operative: Translations.
 - Max: Balance Testing.
 - MrApple: Some Maps.
 - ThePythonGuy: Music.